CoinOpLLC/mule/docs/TheBookOfBooks.md

 ### Balances and Accounting

 Double entry `Balance` calculation from a `fs2.Stream` of `Ledger.Transaction`s.
-When summing Transactions, this module slice implements the algebra which maintains all the accounting identities.
+When summing Transactions, this layer implements the algebra which maintains all the accounting definitions, identities, and computed sums.

 These are the accounting terms and identities as we use them: